naskarmourique/Blood-Bank-management-System-/README.md

 | 💬 **Feedback System**      | Collect valuable feedback from users to improve the system.                                                                              |   ✅   |
 | 📞 **Contact & Support**    | Emergency helplines and contact forms for immediate assistance.                                                                         |   ✅   |
 | 📱 **Responsive Design**    | Fully responsive UI built with Bootstrap 5, ensuring a great experience on any device.                                                  |   ✅   |

 ---

+## 🚀 Usage Scenarios

+> ### 🏥 Scenario 1: The Patient's Family in an Emergency
+> A family member urgently needs O- blood.
+They visit BloodConnect, navigate to the **Blood Request** form, and fill in the patient's details, hospital, and today's date.
+The request is submitted and immediately flagged as `Urgent` in the admin dashboard.

+> ### ❤️ Scenario 2: The Proactive Donor
+> A college student wants to donate blood.
+They browse the **Blood Drive Events** page, find a camp happening at their university next week, and register as a donor.
+They receive a confirmation and feel good about contributing to the community.

+> ### 📊 Scenario 3: The Blood Bank Administrator
+> An administrator logs into the **Admin Dashboard**.
+They immediately see the new `Urgent` request.
+With one click, they check the real-time inventory for O- blood.
+Seeing they have stock, they approve the request and contact the patient's family to coordinate.
+The inventory automatically decrements.

+---